7 Facts from our Embark Review

 Review of Embark Products

-The Breed ID kit and the Breed + Health Kit from Embark are both DNA testing kits for man’s best friend.
-Both kits claim to give a breakdown of the percentage of your dog’s breed makeup.
-The health kit gives additional results for 190 health conditions, inbreeding score, and genetic traits.
+The Breed ID kit and the Breed + Health Kit claim to break down your dog’s breed makeup percentage.
+The health kit gives additional results for 190 health conditions, inbreeding scores, and genetic traits.

 |Features||Breed ID||Breed + Health|